Extracellular ATP And Adenosine Signaling In Arabidopsis: Investigating Cellular Modulation

 ”

-This study investigates the roles of extracellular ATP (eATP) and adenosine in Arabidopsis thaliana, focusing on root hair elongation and stomatal aperture. eATP, released during stress, triggers a rise in cytoplasmic calcium, activating downstream responses.
-Two lectin receptor kinases, P2K1 and P2K2, are identified as eATP receptors.
-Experiments suggest that annexin 3 (ANN3) may mediate calcium-dependent growth responses to eATP.
-Additionally, pharmacological studies indicate that adenosine inhibits root hair growth and stomatal opening, suggesting an adenosine-like receptor pathway in plants.
-These findings propose that adenosine antagonizes eATP signaling, similar to animal purinergic signaling, and suggest a potential evolutionary parallel in extracellular nucleotide sensing, with implications for discovering a GPCR signaling pathway in plants.
+This study investigates the roles of extracellular ATP (eATP) and adenosine in Arabidopsis thaliana, focusing on root hair elongation and stomatal aperture.
+The research identifies two lectin receptor kinases, P2K1 and P2K2, as eATP receptors in plant cells.
+Experiments with ATPγS and an annexin 3 (ANN3) knockout line suggest that ANN3 may mediate calcium-dependent growth responses to eATP.
+Additionally, pharmacological studies using 2-chloroadenosine, caffeine, and theophylline indicate that adenosine inhibits root hair growth and stomatal opening, suggesting an adenosine-like receptor pathway in Arabidopsis.
+These findings propose that adenosine antagonizes eATP signaling in plants, similar to mechanisms in animal purinergic signaling, and suggest the potential existence of a GPCR signaling pathway in plants.